john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

 <br>

 ## Pulling Upstream Changes
-   > To pull, all you need to do is be in the correct file and issue the command
+   > To pull from master or branch, be in the file location and issue the command:
    ```
    git pull
    ```